avahidi/arm-foss/docs/05_performance.rst

        SB_LUT4                      4272
        SB_RAM40_4K                    16

-Hence we are using 5468 of the available 7680 cells in our Hx8K FPGA.
-We are also using 16 of the 32 available memory blocks.
-These numbers don't seem to improve during place-and-route.

-Compare this to the `NIOS-II <https://en.wikipedia.org/wiki/Nios_II>`_ CPU by Altera (now Intel) which IIRC is 2-3 times smaller and 200-500% faster.
+We are using about 70% of the cells and 50% of the memories.
+The cells are mainly occupied by the ARM CPU, the second biggest component is the uart with 85 cells.

+Compared to other soft-cores such as Altera NIOS-II and Lattice Mico32 this CPU is just too big.
-One reason for this may be that the Cortex M0 was designed for ASIC and not FPGA (I believe ARM does have another CPU optimized for FPGA usage but I have not been able to get my hands on that one yet).
+However, a reason for this may be that Cortex-M0 was (unlike the Cortex-M1) designed for ASIC and not FPGA.

-If you are interested about the subject, Altera has a `great paper <http://dl.acm.org/citation.cfm?id=968291>`_ about CPU design for FPGAs.
-In particular, the chapter about ALU optimization is a must-read for anyone working with digital design.
+If you are interested about FPGA optimization, Altera (now Intel) has a `great paper <http://dl.acm.org/citation.cfm?id=968291>`_ about ALU design for FPGAs.
+I consider it a must-read for anyone working with digital design.

 Max frequency